 Theft

 Pickpocketing is the number one reported incident on study abroad programs.
-The price of a “clean” U.S. passport on the black market is approximatelyly $10,000.
+The price of a “clean” U.S. passport on the black market is approximately $10,000.

 Some tips to avoid pickpocketers;

 Don’t put anything valuable in the front pocket of your backpack, or in any pockets of your clothing.